abrapartners/abra.ai/.github/CONTRIBUTING.md

 When filing an issue, make sure to answer these five questions:

-1. What version of Botpress are you using?
+1. What version of Abra.AI are you using?
 2. What did you do?
 3. What did you expect to see?
 4. What did you see instead?